ProGamerGR6000/pranks/README.md

 # pranks
-A repository for pranks those are .vbs files means if you start it it beins
+A repository for pranks those are .vbs files means if you start it it begins